Ircama/ELM327-emulator/README.md

 *ELM327-emulator* supports all protocols allowed by *python-OBD*; the included dictionary uses the *ISO 15765-4 CAN 11 bit ID 500 kbaud* protocol.

-*ELM327-emulator* also includes an auxiliary feature that builds the PID dictionary of a specific vehicle by automatically querying all standard PIDs one by one (as well as add queries of additional custom PIDs specified by the user via CSV file).
+*ELM327-emulator* also includes an auxiliary feature that builds the PID dictionary of a specific vehicle by automatically querying all standard PIDs one by one (as well as querying additional custom PIDs specified by the user via CSV file).
 The dictionary can then be used to emulate the specific car.

 # Installation